 - Venipuncture is an essential medical procedure that must be handled responsibly to reduce potential complications.

-- Strategies such as alternating puncture sites, proper needle size and technique, and ultrasound guidance can help minimize long-term effects of repeated venipuncture on veins.
+- Strategies such as alternating puncture sites, proper needle size and technique, and ultrasound guidance can help minimize the long-term effects of repeated venipuncture on veins.

 The Importance of Venipuncture